MicrosoftDocs/learn/learn-pr/azure/cloud-adoption-framework-govern/includes/5-governance-disciplines.md

 - Overspending in the cloud

-A future unit in this module will demonstrate how Tailwind Traders can add cost controls to their governance foundation.
+A future unit in this module will demonstrate how Tailwind Traders can add cost controls to its governance foundation.

 ## Security Baseline discipline